Halbs

 Halbs is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

 Halbs lies 3 km north of Westerburg on a bank in the middle of a wooded and field area.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Neighbouring communities

 Bordering on Halbs are Ailertchen, Hergenroth and Stahlhofen am Wiesensee.

 Politics

 The municipal council is made up of 9 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 North of the community runs Bundesstraße 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne–Frankfurt).

+Halbs also had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains, today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.